2015 has come and gone already, and it has left us with a wide array of movies to look at: some good, some bad and everything in between.

 IV- A CLASSIC FAIRYTALE: Cinderella designs by Sandy Powell

-From the colors, to the big shapes, to the fabric, everything in these designs scream classic fairy tale.
+From the colors to the big shapes, to the fabric, everything in these designs screams classic fairy tale.
 Especially the ball gown, which has more glitter than in any other movie about Cinderella.

 For me, the movie doesn't really work, but even I must face that these are gorgeous pieces of design.
 And it certainly deserves bonus points for creating one of the prettiest wedding dresses ever worn on screen.